LeaYeh/highDimClustering/alg_note/research_record.md

 these remedies in the high-dimensional clustering setting.

-* **curse of dimensionality**: when the dimensionality increases, the volume of the space increases so fast that the available data become sparse.
+* **curse of dimensionality**: when the dimensionality increases, the volume of the space increases so fast that the available data become **sparse**.
 This sparsity is problematic for any method that requires statistical significance.
+> Conceptually our data is “lost in space” as we go to higher dimensions.
 > Multiple dimensions are hard to think in, impossible to visualize, and, due to the exponential growth of the number of possible values with each dimension, complete enumeration of all subspaces becomes intractable with increasing